7 Ways To Properly Resolve Conflicts In Relationships

 Don’t expect your partner to read your thoughts; share them.
 The more often you remain silent, the higher the risk of misunderstandings and quarrels.
 Most relationship problems begin precisely from lack of communication.

 Listen to your partner not only to say something in return but to understand.
 Do not judge; try to look at the situation through the eyes of your significant other.
-The main thing is to maintain respect for each other.
+The most important thing is to continue to respect one another.

 During a conversation, turn to your partner, look in the eyes, put your phone aside, and not be distracted by other things.
 This will demonstrate that you really want to hear his point of view and solve the problem together.